LeeSlater/file-upload-tool/README.md

 -----------------------|---------------
 uploaders              | Required.
 An array of objects.
 Each object represents an individual upoader and has its own properties. submit_button_selector | Optional.
 A CSS-style selector to find a form submission button, which will then be replaced (visually) with a validation button to check required uploaders. output_field_selector  | Optional.
-If you wish to output the results to a field, use a CSS-style selector to do so.
-The uploaders will also use this field to keep track of past activities (e.g. on an XForm) stylesheet			   | Optional.
-The file name of an alternative stylesheet inside file-uploads/uploader/stylesheets/
+If you wish to output the JSON-encoded results to an input or text field, use a CSS-style selector to define the field here.
+The uploaders will also read this field on loading to keep track of past activities (e.g. upon going 'back' to this page on a multi-page online form) stylesheet			   | Optional.
+The file name of an alternative stylesheet inside file-upload-tool/stylesheets/

 The possible uploader object properties that you can include in each uploader are as follows: